cjohanlarsson/Checkers/README.md

 ## Known Bugs

-If the game ends on 'O' (the player) turn, the game over message isn't displayed.
+If the game ends on 'O' (the player) turn, the game over message isn't displayed (due to it being clobbered around line 41 or Manager.cs).